Record Travel On Easter Weekend Follows Updated CDC Guidelines

 (CBS Detroit) — One sure sign that things are returning to normal is the number of people traveling.
 On the Friday before Easter weekend, the Transportation Security Administration (TSA) reported over 1.5 million screenings at airport checkpoints.
 That number set the pandemic-era record and was the most in close to 13 months.
 Those numbers remained relatively high through the weekend, with close to 1.4 million screenings Saturday and over 1.5 million screenings again Sunday.

-READ MORE: Bentleyville Residents Plead With PennDOT To Fix Crumbling Road After Landslide
+READ MORE: Pittsburgh Public Schools Reopen For In-Person Learning, Students Returning In Four Phases

 JUST IN: @TSA screened 1,580,785 people at airport checkpoints nationwide yesterday, Friday, April 2.
 It was the highest checkpoint throughput since March 12, 2020.
-So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: As Pa.
-Shifts To Phase 1B, People Not In Phase 1A or 1B Get Vaccine When Half-Full Clinics Open To All
+So if you're planning to travel you should get to the airport 90 minutes early, socially distance and wear a mask.READ MORE: COVID-19 In Pennsylvania: State Health Department Reports 4,255 New Cases, 37 Additional Deaths

 — Lisa Farbstein, TSA Spokesperson (@TSA_Northeast) April 3, 2021